rgarcia/mbo/README.md

 # mbo

-A command-line interface to [MINDBODY Online](https://clients.mindbodyonline.com), a website people use to reserve spots in gym classes.
+A command-line interface to [MINDBODY Online](https://clients.mindbodyonline.com), a website I use to reserve spots in gym classes.

 ## Installation